TruptiAG/ImageAnalysis/README.md

 ## Image Processing Methods to Automatically Track Intensity Changes In Submicron-sized Cellular Structures

-We present an image analysis workflow starting with image segmentation and particle analysis.
-The workflow we propose is likely to be useful for tracking and measuring changes in submicron structures in microscopy.
+This is an image analysis workflow starting with image segmentation and particle analysis.
+This workflow is likely to be useful for tracking and measuring changes in submicron structures in microscopy.

 Description for the notebook files and folders: